SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Protocol declarations can't include opaque types.
 Classes can't use an opaque type as the return type of a nonfinal method.

-A function whose return type is opaque must use only a single underlying type for the value it returns.
+A function that uses an opaque type as its return type must return values that share a single underlying type.
 The return type can include types that are part of the function's generic type parameters.
 For example, a function ``someFunction<T>()``